Ising formulations of many NP problems: Coloring Problems

 \subsection{Job Sequencing with Integer Lengths}

-The job sequencing problem is as follows: given a list of $N$ jobs for, say, a computer cluster, and job $i$ has length $L_i$, how can each job be assigned to a computer in the cluster such that, if the length of cluster $\alpha$, and its set of jobs is $V_\alpha$, then We assume that $L_i \in \mathbb{N}$.
+The job sequencing problem is as follows: we are given a list of $N$ jobs for $m$ computer clusters.
+Each job $i$ has length $L_i$.
+How can each job be assigned to a computer in the cluster such that, if the set of jobs on cluster $\alpha$ is $V_\alpha$, then the length of that cluster, defined as are chosen such that $\max(M_\alpha)$ is minimized?
+Essentially, this means that if we run all of the jobs simultaneously, all jobs will have finished running in the shortest amount of time.
+This is NP-hard \cite{karp}, and there is a decision version (is $\max(M_\alpha) \le M_0$?) which is NP-complete.
+We assume that $L_i \in \mathbb{N}$.

 To do this, we will begin by demanding that without loss of generality, $M_1 \ge M_\alpha$ for any $\alpha$.
 Introduce the variables $x_{i,\alpha}$ which are 1 if job $i$ is added to computer $\alpha$, and 0 otherwise, and the variables $y_{n,\alpha}$ for $\alpha \ne 1$ and $n\ge 0$, which is 1 if the difference $M_1-M_\alpha = n$.
 Then the Hamiltonian encodes that each job can be given to exactly one computer, and that no computer can have a longer total length than computer 1.
-To find the minimal maximal length $M_1$, we just use
+The number $\mathcal{M}$ must be chosen by the user, and is related to the number of auxiliary spins required to adequately impose the length constraints that $M_1\ge M_\alpha$: in the worst case, it is given by $N\max(L_i)$.
+To find the minimal maximal length $M_1$, we just use Similarly to finding bounds on $A/B$ for the knapsack problem, for this Hamiltonian to encode the solution to the problem, we require (in the worst case) $0<B\max(L_i)<A$.
+Using the log trick, the number of spins required here is $mN + (m-1) \lfloor 1 + \log \mathcal{M}\rfloor $.